AdaCore/training_material/courses/spark_for_ada_programmers/2_formal_methods_and_spark.rst

 * Analysis of loops is limited to few iterations (same for recursion)

-  - The other iterations are approximated, so the value of :code:`T` is lost
+  - The other iterations are ignored or approximated, so the value of :code:`T` is lost

   - After the call to :code:`Reset`, the analysis does not know that :code:`T` is initialized with value zero between indexes :code:`A` and :code:`B`